 - Concerns about HMRC: Companies express concern about HMRC raising enquiries and deciding to review their documentation;

 - Limited resources: Companies, whether profitable or in losses, that have heavy workloads are primarily concerned with meeting their revenue targets and not having sufficient personnel to look into claims for R&D tax relief;

 - Concerns about Eligibility: Many companies believe that their day-to-day activities are not considered eligible for the programme.

 Let us explore the last item in further detail, which I would like to divide into three taxpayer groups.

 There are many taxpayers who still do not know the programme exists.
 Therefore, for those taxpayers who do not know of the programme’s existence, no claims will result from them.

 The second group are taxpayers who know of it, but believe it is a “fly by night” scam.
 Whereby getting cash back and/or tax benefits from the tax man is unheard of.

 Do I Qualify for R&D Tax Relief?

-If you are a taxpayer in either of these two groups and are executive decision makers in industries such as software, apps, manufacturing, construction, engineering, chemical, architecture, injection molding, metallurgy and telecommunications, I encourage you to go to your computer search engines and type “R&D tax credits” so that you may get to know about the programme’s existence.
+If you are a taxpayer in either of these two groups and are executive decision makers in industries such as software, apps, manufacturing, construction, engineering, chemical, architecture, injection molding, metallurgy and telecommunications.
+I advise you to go to your computer search engines and type “R&D tax credits”.
+So that you may get to know about the programme’s existence.